 - Oats - Really important for texture in this recipe.

-- Soy sauce, nutritional yeast, bouillon/stock cube, tomato puree, paprika, garlic, black pepper, salt - All important for layers of flavour and color.
-If you are soy-free you can use coconut aminos instead of soy-sauce and smoked paprika can be used instead of paprika.
+- Soy sauce, nutritional yeast, bouillon/stock cube, tomato puree, paprika, garlic, black pepper, salt - All important for layers of flavour and colour.
+If you are soy-free you can use coconut aminos instead of soy sauce and smoked paprika can be used instead of paprika.

 - Sage and fennel - For authentic sausage flavour.